French far-right leader Marine Le Pen barred from seeking office for 5 years, a political earthquake

 PARIS (AP) — A French court on Monday convicted Marine Le Pen of embezzlement and barred her from seeking public office for five years — a hammer blow to the far-right leader's presidential hopes and an earthquake for French politics.

+Speaking to French TV channel TF1 in her first reaction to the verdict, Le Pen called the ruling a “political” move aimed at preventing her from running in the 2027 presidential election and said that millions of French people “are outraged."

+She called the verdict a violation of the rule of law, said she would appeal and asked that the court proceedings take place before the 2027 campaign.
+She would remain ineligible to be a candidate until the appeal is decided.

-Le Pen's lawyer said she would appeal the verdict — but she will remain ineligible while she does and so could be ruled out of the 2027 presidential race.
-She was also sentenced to four years' imprisonment, with two to be served under house arrest and two suspended.
+Le Pen also was sentenced to four years' imprisonment, with two to be served under house arrest and two suspended.

 The court ruling was a political as well as a judicial temblor for France, hobbling one of the leading contenders to succeed President Emmanuel Macron at the end of his second and final term.
-So broad were the political implications that even some of Le Pen's opponents reacted by saying that the Paris court had gone too far.
+So broad were the political implications that even some of Le Pen's opponents said the Paris court had gone too far.

-Le Pen herself wasn't around to hear the chief judge pronounce the sentence that threw her career into a tailspin.
-By then, she'd already strode out of the courtroom, when the judge first indicated that the 56-year-old would be barred from office, without saying straight away for how long.
+Le Pen herself was not around to hear the chief judge pronounce the sentence that threw her career into a tailspin.
+By then, she had already strode out of the courtroom after the judge first indicated that the 56-year-old would be barred from office, without saying straight away for how long.

-Although Le Pen didn't immediately comment, her supporters quickly expressed disapproval.
-Jordan Bardella, her 29-year-old protégé who could replace her on the ballot in 2027 if she can't run, said on X that Le Pen “is being unjustly condemned” and that French democracy “is being executed.”
+Although Le Pen did not immediately comment, her supporters quickly expressed disapproval.
+Jordan Bardella, her 29-year-old protégé who could replace her on the ballot in 2027 if she cannot run, said on X that Le Pen was “being unjustly condemned” and that French democracy was “being executed.”

 Hungary’s populist prime minister, Viktor Orbán, quickly took to social media to express his support, posting “Je suis Marine!” — I am Marine — on X.